mobizt/Firebase-ESP32/README.md

 ```

-The following example showed how to subscribe the stream changes at "/test/data" and read the stream manually.
+The following example showed how to subscribe to the stream changes at "/test/data" and read the stream manually.

 ```C++
 //In setup(), set the streaming path to "/test/data" and begin stream connection